DivvyPayHQ/absinthe_federation/README.md

 ### Federation v2

-If you are wanting to use Apollo Federation v2 a workaround is required for the `@link` directive since absinthe doesn't currently support directives on macro based schemas (until [this PR](https://github.com/absinthe-graphql/absinthe/pull/1176) is merged).
-The rest of the federation v2 directives have macros you can use e.g. `shareable`, `tag`, `override_from`, `inaccessible` For an example schema using federation v2 see the [Apollo subgraph compatibility test suite repo pull request](https://github.com/apollographql/apollo-federation-subgraph-compatibility/pull/119)
+If you are wanting to use Apollo Federation v2 a workaround is required for the `@link` directive since absinthe doesn't currently support directives on macro-based schemas (until [this PR](https://github.com/absinthe-graphql/absinthe/pull/1176) is merged).
+The rest of the federation v2 directives have macros you can use, e.g. `shareable`, `tag`, `override_from`, `inaccessible`.
+For an example schema using federation v2 see the [Apollo subgraph compatibility test suite repo pull request](https://github.com/apollographql/apollo-federation-subgraph-compatibility/pull/119).

 ```elixir
 defmodule MyApp.MySchema do